encode/httpx/README.md

 command line client**, has support for both **HTTP/1.1 and HTTP/2**, and provides both **sync and async APIs**.

-**Note**: This is the README for the 1.0 pre-release.
+**Note**: *This is the README for the 1.0 pre-release.
 This release adds support for an integrated command-line client, and also includes a couple of design changes from 0.19.
 Redirects are no longer followed by default, and the low-level Transport API has been updated.
-See [the CHANGELOG](https://github.com/encode/httpx/blob/version-1.0/CHANGELOG.md) for more details.
+Upgrades from 0.19 will need to see [the CHANGELOG](https://github.com/encode/httpx/blob/version-1.0/CHANGELOG.md) for more details.*

 ---